menandmice/micetro_docs/guides/implementation/running_micetro.rst

   systemctl status|start|stop|restart mmcentral
   systemctl status|start|stop|restart mmremote

-You can set several options when starting Men&Mice Central (by default ``/usr/sbin/mmcentral``):
+You can set several options when starting Micetro Central (by default ``/usr/sbin/mmcentral``):

 .. csv-table::
   :widths: 30, 70

-  "-ll <level>", "Men&Mice Central sends event messages to the system log.
-You can change the log level for Men&Mice Central by using the –ll command-line option when starting the daemon.
+  "-ll <level>", "Micetro Central sends event messages to the system log.
+You can change the log level for Micetro Central by using the –ll command-line option when starting the daemon.
 Possible levels are 0 - 5 (the default value is 3)"
   "-p <port>", "Set port number to listen to (default 1231)" "-u <user>", "Specifies the user name or user id that the program should run as" "-g <group>", "Specifies the group name or group id that the program should run as" "-d <path>", "Sets the path where the data files should be located (the default path is /var/mmsuite/mmcentral)" "-v", "Displays version information"
-  "–h", "Displays available command line options for Men&Mice Central"
+  "–h", "Displays available command line options for Micetro Central"

 For example: